Take Me Away (Lash song)

 "Take Me Away" is a song by Australian alternative/punk rock band Lash.
 It was released on 19 March 2001 as the group's debut single and lead single from their album, The Beautiful and the Damned (2002).
-The song peaked at number 33 on the ARIA charts.

-At the ARIA Music Awards of 2001, "Take Me Away" was nominated for ARIA Award for Breakthrough Artist – Single.
+The song peaked at number 33 on the Australian Singles Chart.
+At the ARIA Music Awards of 2001, "Take Me Away" was nominated for Breakthrough Artist – Single.

 The song was covered by actress Christina Vidal for the 2003 Disney film Freaky Friday and its soundtrack.
 Lash also contributed their following single "Beauty Queen" for the film's soundtrack.
+In 2025, Vidal re-recorded the song for the film's sequel Freakier Friday and its soundtrack.